AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/connect-records.md

    Esto añade o quita campos vinculados de los registros de Workfront Planning.
 La información asociada a los campos eliminados permanece en Workfront.

-### Conecte los registros de Workfront Planning a los objetos de Adobe Experience Manager desde la vista de tabla o desde la pestaña Detalles de la página de registros
+### Conecte los registros de Workfront Planning a los objetos de Adobe Experience Manager desde la vista de tabla o el área de Detalles de un registro

 <!--when we will have more applications to link to from Planning, change the title to something like: Connect Workfront Planning records to objects from other applications-->